fjalcaraz/rcengine/README.md

 - TIMED is the usual behavior in timed rules, all the objects that verify the rule patterns at the left-hand-side (LHS) of the rule must be inside a certain time window frame defined in the rule.
 If the rule is not TIMED the matching does not consider the time, even in the class has been defined as TIMED.
 - UNTIMED class are those whose instances are not going to be checked if they are inside or not the time window frame defined in the timed rules, and where the rest of the TIMED objects must be.
 UNTIMED objects represent timeless states.

-PERMANENT and TIMED are usually not declared as they are the defaults
+PERMANENT and TIMED are usually not declared as they are the default behaviors.

 The timing behaviors are put just before the keyword CLASS at the class declaration.